mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Exercise
 Exercise is an important part of the recovery process during and following stem cell transplantation.
 Benefits of exercise include preventing loss of endurance, muscle strength and bone density.
 Exercise can also prevent respiratory and circulatory problems and improve your ability to be as independent as possible.

-While in the outpatient transplant program you will be walking to and from the hospital daily which will help to maintain your conditioning.
+While in the outpatient transplant program you are encouraged to and from the hospital daily which will help to maintain your conditioning.
 During the hours you are in clinic you are encouraged to walk in the hallways (wearing a mask and gloves) two to three times daily.
 While you are staying locally in the hotel you are encouraged to walk outside weather permitting.

 If you have special needs you will be seen by a physical therapist for an evaluation.

 <div class="phasedivider">End of Phase 3 Divider</div>

 ## Life After Your Transplant
+You will remain in the nearby apartment or hotel for several weeks following your stem cell infusion, returning to the Outpatient Clinic each day.

+When your healthcare team see that you are ready they will allow you to return home.
+You and your caregiver will check out of your apartment or hotel.
+You will still visit the outpatient clinic, but less frequently - every other day, then twice a week etc.

 ### Visits to the Outpatient Clinic
+<p class="question">Once patients return home, how often do they return to the clinic?</p>

 ### Returning Home

-### Follow-Up Care
+Before you return home it's important that you and your caregiver prepare.
+We have prepared a guide called [Returning Home after your Autologous Transplant](returning-home-after-your-autologous-transplant).
+It is included at the end of this guide.

 ## Glossary
-Uncommon words will be identified automatically, but feel free to highlight any words that you think might need to be explained.
+We have identified some words in this guide that may require further explanation:

 * advil
 * aleve